 Modern history does not have many 21-year-olds like Fred Hampton.
-With some confidence, one may say the next century will not have many 21-year-olds like Fred Hampton.
+With a great deal of confidence, one may say the next century will not have many 21-year-olds like Fred Hampton.

 After leaving Proviso East High School, Hampton enrolled at Triton Junior College and studied pre-law.
 That education proved useful as Hampton relied on his understanding of the law when he became socially conscious.

-The party, a creation of Huey Newton and Bobby Seale form California, insisted on black nationalist response to racial discrimination.
-Philosophically leftist, the Black Panthers sought inspiration from the likes of Kwame Nkrumah, Frantz Fanon, Marcus Garvey and even, Ernesto Guevara.
+The party was a creation of Huey Newton and Bobby Seale from California, who insisted on a black nationalist response to racial discrimination.
+Philosophically leftist, the Black Panthers sought inspiration from the likes of Kwame Nkrumah, Frantz Fanon, Marcus Garvey and even Ernesto Guevara.

 For the Black Panthers, Hampton’s charisma, leadership skills and intelligence began to show.
-So when Stokely Carmichael’s Student Nonviolent Coordinating Committee (SNCC) split from the Panthers in 1969, Hampton headed the Illinois chapter of the Panthers.
+After Stokely Carmichael’s Student Nonviolent Coordinating Committee (SNCC) failed to merge with the Panthers in 1968, Hampton headed the Illinois chapter of the Panthers.

-The FBI had in the time, COINTELPRO (Counterintelligence Program), a special, largely illegal series of undercover investigations and nippings of buds among groups that the FBI decided threatened American security.
+The FBI had established in that time, COINTELPRO (Counterintelligence Program), a special, largely illegal series of undercover investigations and nippings of buds among groups that the FBI decided threatened American security and freedom of Americans.

-J. Edgar Hoover’s time as FBI chief saw one of the most comprehensive state-sponsored terrorizing of its people.
-Black people, naturally, saw the worst-case scenarios.
+J. Edgar Hoover’s time as FBI chief saw one of the most comprehensive state-sponsored terrorizing of the American people.
+Black people, automatically, saw the worst-case scenarios.

-Among O’Neal’s markers of a productive alliance with the FBI was a map of the two-flat at 2337 W. Monroe Street apartment that housed Hampton and other Panthers.
+Among O’Neal’s markers of a productive alliance with the FBI was a map he allegedly gave of the two-flat at 2337 W. Monroe Street apartment that housed Hampton and other Panthers.

 The pair of officers then went ahead to make sure Hampton was dead.
 “He’s good and dead now”, one of the officers allegedly said afterward.

-The State Attorney of Cook County, Edward Hanrahan, a sworn crusader against “gangs”, had organised the raid.
+The State Attorney of Cook County, Edward Hanrahan, a sworn crusader against “gangs”, had organized the raid.
 In a fashion oddly familiar to today’s defense of law enforcement officers after a young Black man is tragically killed, Hanrahan defended the killings of the Panthers describing them as violent people who shot at the police first.
 Investigations later showed that only one shot had been made from a Panther’s gun while over fifty had been shot by the officers.

 Hampton’s rapid fame had depended not only on his charisma but his execution of the ten-point program of the Black Panther Party.

-He regularly organised meals, medical check-ups as well as education programs for black and brown kids in deprived areas.
-He sought to practicalise the enormity of his socialist philosophy in the everyday lives of the people.
+He regularly organized meals, medical check-ups as well as education programs for black and brown kids in deprived areas.
+He sought to practicalize the enormity of his socialist philosophy in the everyday lives of the people.

 But in a never-seen-before twist, Hampton moved to establish fraternal relationships with gangs in parts of Chicago so as to end street violence.
-Hispanic, black and Chinese gangs were committed to peace under the leadership of Hampton.
+Hispanic, Black and Chinese gangs were committed to peace under the leadership of Hampton.
 He even invited rednecks to this assembly of the hurt.

-He called the work of uniting gangs, the rainbow coalition.
+Hampton called the work of uniting gangs of different ethnic backgrounds, the rainbow coalition.
 Twenty years or so later, Rev. Jesse Jackson would use the name in describing his presidential campaign.

-The rainbow coalition ideology is simple – the poor and marginalised are not people who should be fighting among themselves.
-They should be brought together to seek power relations that cater to their lack.
+The rainbow coalition ideology is simple – the poor and marginalized are people of different ethnicities.
+They should not be fighting among themselves Rather, they should be brought together to seek power relations that cater to their lack.

-But Hoover feared a “black messiah” – something he literally communicated to his team.
-He directed that the last thing black people could be allowed to have was a figure that would inspire them to some revolution in America.
+But Hoover feared a “Black Messiah” – something he literally communicated to his team.
+He directed that the last thing Black people could be allowed to have was a figure that would inspire them to some revolution in America.
 That would explain Hoover’s deep-seated hatred for Martin Luther King Jr.